Yakovlev MC-21: Transition to Russian-produced parts

+State aid for late-stage development

+In late 2025, additional funds were allocated for the further refinement of the aircraft design, with a focus on weight reduction and improving flight performance characteristics.
+Funds initially intended for the CR929 wide-body aircraft would be reallocated, with up to 2.2 billion rubles available for design refinement.
+Also although the factory has announced a 30% expansion of its production lines, production volumes are expected to remain low during the first three years of delivery.

+Flight testing with PD-14 engine

 The first all Russian produced MC-21 took flight on April 23, 2025.
 The aircraft, serial number 73055, was the first aircraft fitted with the all new Russian produced parts.
-These covered the aforementioned avionics, featuring a new domestic operating system JetOS and most notably a new all carbon fibre wing and domestic Aviadvigatel PD-14 engines.
+These covered the new Russian-made avionics, featuring a new domestic operating system JetOS, and most notably a new all carbon fibre wing and domestic Aviadvigatel PD-14 engines.

 By August 2025, the first prototype MC-21-310 aircraft with serial number 73055 had completed 19 flights totalling 74 hours.
 A second prototype aircraft, serial number 73054, was then added to the certification program in August 2025 to accelerate the process.
-Completion of the certification program was anticipated between September and December 2026, with the MC-21 then entering commercial service.
+Completion of the whole certification program was anticipated between September and December 2026, with the MC-21 then entering commercial service.

+In June 2026, the first production MC-21-310 plane, MC.0014, was transferred from the final assembly line to the flight-test unit at the Irkutsk Aviation Plant and made its maiden flight with serial-type PD-14 engines on 3 August 2026, completing a 1-hour 23-minute sortie.
+A second production MC-21-310, aircraft MC.0015, was transferred from the final assembly line to the Irkutsk flight-test unit on 1 September 2026.